gds-operations/puppet-module-skeleton/README.md

 ## Usage

-The just generate your new module structure like so:
+Then just generate your new module structure like so:

     puppet module generate user-module